 Types of Industries on the Basis of Material Used

-Industries that are based on agricultural raw materials belong to this category, e.g. cotton, jute, silk, woollen textiles, sugar and edible oil, etc.
+Industries that are based on agricultural raw materials belong to this category, e.g. cotton, jute, silk, woolen textiles, sugar and edible oil, etc.

 This industry contributes significantly to industrial production.
-It is the only industry in the country that is self-reliant and complete in the value chain, i.e. from raw material to the highest value added products, everything is done in India.
+It is the only industry in the country that is self-reliant and complete in the value chain, i.e. from raw materials to the highest value-added products, everything is done in India.